Year Started: 1987

 One evening there was quite a nice deck party hosted by the ship.
 There was a good amount of merriment; dancing and games.
 However, there was absolutely no food served.
 One would think that an evening party would include some sort of appetizers to satiate the revelers, but there was none.
 Being hungry is not what I anticipate ever happening on a cruise ship.

 The shore times are not conducive to excursions.
 In particular, the port time in Puerto Rico is from 4 pm to 11 pm.
 We bee lined from the ship to the fort for some sightseeing, but the late port time allowed us only 15 minutes in the fort before it closed for the day.
-The museums and all other attractions also closed by 5pm.

 While the ship’s decor is attractive, there is an enormous amount of hard surfaces in genuine stone, faux stone, or glass.
 While these surfaces look very attractive and are typical for current decorating trends, it creates much ambient noise from sound vibrating off hard surfaces.
 It was almost impossible to have a conversation between six people seated at a table in the cafeteria during meal times.
 The formal dining rooms were better in this regard and were our preferred choice for all meals.